lewagon/dotfiles/01-Ruby/02-Flow-Array/03-Sorting-the-wagon/README.md

 ### Interactive Program

 Open the `interface.rb` file and make sure to use the `wagon_sort` method.
+The interface should have a properly stylized output.
+The names should be separated by commas (`, `) except for the last two that must be separed by the word `and`.

 It should work like this:

 ```bash
 ruby lib/interface.rb